petkaantonov/bluebird/API.md

 });
 ```

 *The original array is not modified.
-If no `intialValue` is given and the array doesn't contain at least 2 items, the callback will not be called and `undefined` is returned.
-If `initialValue` is given and the array doesn't have at least 1 item, `initialValue` is returned.*
+If `intialValue` is `undefined` (or a promise that resolves to `undefined`) and the array contains only 1 item, the callback will not be called and `undefined` is returned.
+If the array is empty, the callback will not be called and `initialValue` is returned (which may be `undefined`).*

 <hr>